A

 a cycling current.

-In the prehistoric period,
+In the prehistoric beginnings, as the great

 have continued to grow as long as the climate was warming.
 When the